thomasgtaylor/how.wtf/content/post/2023-02-17-how-to-tail-or-view-aws-logs-in-real-time.md

 ---
-title: How to view or tail AWS logs in real time
-date: 2023-02-17T00:10:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-02-17 00:10:00-04:00
 description: How to view AWS logs in real time (like tail -f in linux)
-categories:
-- Cloud
 tags:
-- AWS
+- aws
-- AWS CLI
+- aws-cli
+title: How to view or tail AWS logs in real time
 ---

 Since mid-2019, the AWS CLI natively supports real time viewing of aws logs.